Insolvency & Restructuring

 What is a Trust Account?

-A Trust Account is a bank account in which we hold money on your behalf, usually as a deposit for the payment of future Invoices.
-We are not permitted to use this money unless certain conditions are met.
-Most law firms use a Trust Account to assist to manage the payment of legal costs.
+A Trust Account is a bank account in which we hold Trust Money on your behalf.
+Most law firms use a Trust Account to manage the payment of legal costs, and to receive and hold Trust Money on behalf of clients.